BlackRock Debt Strategies Fund (NYSE:DSU) Reaches New 12-Month High at $11.20

-BlackRock Debt Strategies Fund, Inc. (NYSE:DSU) shares hit a new 52-week high during trading on Thursday .
-The stock traded as high as $11.20 and last traded at $11.15, with a volume of 119445 shares changing hands.
-The stock had previously closed at $11.18.
+BlackRock Debt Strategies Fund, Inc. (NYSE:DSU)’s share price hit a new 52-week high on Thursday .
+The company traded as high as $11.20 and last traded at $11.15, with a volume of 4301 shares.
+The stock had previously closed at $11.20.

-The firm also recently announced a monthly dividend, which will be paid on Thursday, January 9th.
-Investors of record on Tuesday, December 31st will be paid a dividend of $0.0711 per share.
+The firm also recently declared a monthly dividend, which will be paid on Thursday, January 9th.
+Investors of record on Tuesday, December 31st will be given a dividend of $0.0711 per share.
 The ex-dividend date is Monday, December 30th.
-This represents a $0.85 annualized dividend and a yield of 7.69%.
+This represents a $0.85 dividend on an annualized basis and a yield of 7.68%.

-A number of large investors have recently made changes to their positions in DSU.
-Advisor Group Inc. boosted its holdings in BlackRock Debt Strategies Fund by 16.6% in the second quarter.
-Advisor Group Inc. now owns 11,650 shares of the financial services provider’s stock worth $125,000 after acquiring an additional 1,660 shares in the last quarter.
-Envestnet Asset Management Inc. increased its holdings in shares of BlackRock Debt Strategies Fund by 14.8% during the second quarter.
-Envestnet Asset Management Inc. now owns 25,642 shares of the financial services provider’s stock valued at $276,000 after acquiring an additional 3,302 shares in the last quarter.
-LPL Financial LLC raised its position in shares of BlackRock Debt Strategies Fund by 52.0% in the 2nd quarter.
-LPL Financial LLC now owns 124,587 shares of the financial services provider’s stock valued at $1,342,000 after purchasing an additional 42,597 shares during the last quarter.
-Parametric Portfolio Associates LLC raised its position in shares of BlackRock Debt Strategies Fund by 10.6% in the 2nd quarter.
-Parametric Portfolio Associates LLC now owns 1,326,575 shares of the financial services provider’s stock valued at $14,287,000 after purchasing an additional 127,219 shares during the last quarter.
-Finally, Virtus ETF Advisers LLC purchased a new position in shares of BlackRock Debt Strategies Fund in the 2nd quarter valued at approximately $2,769,000.
-33.73% of the stock is currently owned by institutional investors.
+Institutional investors have recently made changes to their positions in the stock.
+Morgan Stanley boosted its position in BlackRock Debt Strategies Fund by 34.1% in the 2nd quarter.
+Morgan Stanley now owns 2,598,008 shares of the financial services provider’s stock valued at $27,981,000 after buying an additional 660,795 shares during the last quarter.
+Parametric Portfolio Associates LLC boosted its position in BlackRock Debt Strategies Fund by 5.4% in the 3rd quarter.
+Parametric Portfolio Associates LLC now owns 1,398,015 shares of the financial services provider’s stock valued at $15,029,000 after buying an additional 71,440 shares during the last quarter.
+UBS Group AG boosted its position in BlackRock Debt Strategies Fund by 0.3% in the 2nd quarter.
+UBS Group AG now owns 1,279,066 shares of the financial services provider’s stock valued at $13,776,000 after buying an additional 3,220 shares during the last quarter.
+Invesco Ltd. boosted its position in BlackRock Debt Strategies Fund by 14.6% in the 2nd quarter.
+Invesco Ltd. now owns 879,536 shares of the financial services provider’s stock valued at $9,473,000 after buying an additional 112,044 shares during the last quarter.
+Finally, Virtus ETF Advisers LLC purchased a new position in BlackRock Debt Strategies Fund in the 2nd quarter valued at about $2,769,000.
+33.73% of the stock is owned by hedge funds and other institutional investors.

 Receive News & Ratings for BlackRock Debt Strategies Fund Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for BlackRock Debt Strategies Fund and related companies with MarketBeat.com's FREE daily email newsletter.